-The sages valued silence.
-They called it "a fence to wisdom."
-If words are worth a coin, silence is worth two.
-R. Shimon ben Gamliel said, "All my days I have grown up among the wise, and I have found nothing better than silence."
+The Sages valued silence.
+They called it "a fence to wisdom" (Mishna Avot 3:13).
+If words are worth a coin, silence is worth two (Megilla 18a).
+R. Shimon ben Gamliel said, "All my days I have grown up among the wise, and I have found nothing better than silence" (Mishna Avot 1:17).

-The service of the priests in the Temple was accompanied by silence.
-The Levites sang in the courtyard, but the priests - unlike their counterparts in other ancient religions -- neither sang nor spoke while offering the sacrifices.
-One scholar9 has accordingly spoken of "the silence of the sanctuary."
+The service of the Priests in the Temple was accompanied by silence.
+The Levites sang in the courtyard, but the Priests - unlike their counterparts in other ancient religions - neither sang nor spoke while offering the sacrifices.
+One scholar, Israel Knohl, has accordingly spoken of "the silence of the Sanctuary".
 The Zohar (2a) speaks of silence as the medium in which both the Sanctuary above and the Sanctuary below are made.

-There were Jews who cultivated silence as a spiritual discipline.
+There were also Jews who cultivated silence as a spiritual discipline.
 Bratslav Hassidim meditate in the fields.
-There are Jews who practise taanit dibbur, a "fast of words."
-Our most profound prayer, the private saying of the Amidah, is called tefillah be-lachash, the "silent prayer."
-It is based on the
+There are Jews who practise ta'anit dibbur, a "fast of words".
+Our most profound prayer, the private saying of the Amidah, is called tefillah be-lachash, the "silent prayer".
+It is based on the precedent of Hannah, praying for a child.
+"She spoke in her heart.
+Her lips moved but her voice was not heard" (1 Sam.
+1:13).